rupakkumar13/Job-Scheduling-System/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have ideas for improvements or new features.

 ---
-*Created for SEM IV Project - Job Scheduling Optimization*
+*Created for SEM IV Project for Coding Skill II - Job Scheduling Optimization*